+Bypass is prohibited, and the Department may take enforcement action (i) against a permittee for bypass, unless:

+(A)

-- (i) Bypass is prohibited, and the Department may take enforcement action against a permittee for bypass, unless: - (A) Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage; - (B) There were no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
-This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass which occurred during normal periods of equipment downtime or preventive maintenance; and - (C) The permittee submitted notices as required under paragraph (m)(3) of this section. - (ii) The Department may approve an anticipated bypass, after considering its adverse effects, if the Department determines that it will meet the three conditions listed above in paragraph (m)(4)(i) of this section.
+Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage;

+(B) There were no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
+This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass which occurred during normal periods of equipment downtime or preventive maintenance; and

+(m)(3) of this section.